James4Ever0/notes/Reverse Proxy Free Frp Providers, Remote Code Editing, Remote Development.md

 ## p2p network

 use [n2n](https://github.com/ntop/n2n) to send udp packages among clients, try to create direct link between devices which will speed up ssh connection speed. supernode creation could be used along with frpc

+somehow brew does not have n2n as a package.

 ## daemonize (launch at startup)